Tuesday, July 14, 2026

 For that reason, ProxTrend should be considered a broker with substantial scam risk.

-ProxTrend shows multiple strong indicators of being a scam broker and should be avoided.
+ProxTrend shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.

 RELATED ARTICLES